xvag/k8s-iac-thw/README.md

 # Kubernetes The Hard Way as Code

-Deploy Kubernetes The Hard Way as Code as Code, with Terraform and Ansible.
+Deploy Kubernetes The Hard Way as Code, with Terraform and Ansible.

 Based on [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)